mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 Therefore, using `Decode` to read a single JSON document is not ideal.
 However it is worth noting that if we really wanted to, we still could use `Decode` to parse a single doc - we simply must alter how we leverage `Decode` to fully read out document body.

-IMO, the _proper_ way to use `Decode` really ought to be used like so:
+Personally, the _proper_ way to use `Decode` really ought to be like so:

 ```golang
 package main